JakubStachh/Java-Java-Script-Project-WIP/JavaScript Projects/Convert Roman Numerals to Integer/Readme.md

 console.log(romanToInt("IX"));    // 9 ✅
 console.log(romanToInt("XLII"));  // 42 ✅
 ```

+---
-🔍 How It Works
+## 🔍 How It Works
-A lookup table (values) stores the integer values for Roman symbols.
+- A lookup table (`values`) stores the integer values for Roman symbols.

-Loop through the Roman numeral string:
+- Loop through the Roman numeral string:

-If a smaller value comes before a larger one (like I before X), subtract it.
+    - If a smaller value comes before a larger one (like `I` before `X`), subtract it.

-Otherwise, add it.
+    - Otherwise, add it.

-Add or subtract each value accordingly to get the final result!
+- Add or subtract each value accordingly to get the final result!

+---
-🧠 Roman Numerals Reference:
+## 🧠 Roman Numerals Reference:

 |Symbol |	Value|
 |-------|------|